Secrets lifecycle and responsibilities¶

 - Kubernetes

-Secretobjects are runtime projections and not primary storage.
+Secretobjects are runtime projections and not primary storage. - The shipped core allowlist must stay generic; site- or business-specific scopes belong in env-local overrides.

-Optional break-glass artefact¶
+Optional break-glass record¶

 Example location: